 3. Adopt, use and display a corporate seal.

 4. Acquire, lease, hold, assign, pledge, hypothecate, sell, discount or otherwise dispose of property or assets, either in whole or in part, necessary or incidental to its operations.

-5. Borrow money from any source, except that a credit union shall obtain the prior written approval of the superintendent to borrow in excess of an aggregate of fifty per cent of its capital.
+5. Borrow money from any source, except that a credit union shall obtain the prior written approval of the deputy director to borrow in excess of an aggregate of fifty percent of its capital.

 6. Purchase the assets of another credit union.

 7. Offer financial services incidental to the business of a credit union, including electronic fund transfers, safe deposit boxes and leasing and correspondent arrangements with other financial institutions.